About This Project

 We'll do our first breeding trials in controlled conditions at Rothamstead Research Institute, UK, beginning in May.

-We will analyse the nutritional composition of the leaves, and the compounds on the leaf surface that may attract young caterpillars.
+Collect leaf samples and analyse their nutritional composition and surface compounds that may attract young caterpillars.

 Meet the Team